DandanGuo1993/reweight-imbalance-classification-with-OT/README.md

 # reweight-imbalance-classification-with-OT

-Code for  "Learning to Re-weight Examples with Optimal Transport for Imbalanced Classification", submitted to NeurIPS 2022.
+Code for  "Learning to Re-weight Examples with Optimal Transport for Imbalanced Classification", in NeurIPS 2022.

 Requirements: